-Jack's Health is an English Country Dance.
-It was published by Playford (John Young) in 1721 in The Dancing Master, 17th ed..
-It was interpreted by James Morrison, Pat Shaw in 1973.
+Jack's Health ~ Morrison is an English Country Dance.
+It was published by Playford (John Young) (website) in 1721 in The Dancing Master, 17th ed..
+It was interpreted by James Morrison, Pat Shaw (website) in 1973.
 Found in The Playford Assembly.
 It is a proper Duple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 Playford has two somewhat different descriptions of this dance, the first appeared in the 6th edition of the Dancing Master in 1679, and the second in the 17th edtion of 1721.
 This seems to follow the second version more closely.

-The dance contains the following figures: hand turn (allemande), set, turn single, turn single cloverleaf (and probably others).
+The dance contains the following figures: hand turn (allemande), set, turn single, turn single cloverleaf, rights and lefts, back to back (and probably others).